AhmedMousa-ag/ML_Papers_Under_5_Minuts/NLP/Improving Generative Masked Language Models with Diffusion Models.md

 $ Eqution 8

 ### Spindle Noise Schedule

 The noise schedule in the continuous domain, such as the linear schedule and the cosine schedule, has shown to be important to the performance of diffusion models.

-In contrast to the continuous domain where the noise can be easily controlled by the variance of the Gaussian, (1) *it's less obviouse how to control the degree of noise added at each step in the discrete domain*.
+In contrast to the continuous domain where the noise can be easily controlled by the variance of the Gaussian, (1) *it's less obvious how to control the degree of noise added at each step in the discrete domain*.
 For the discrete domain, the noise schedule $β t = (T − t + 1)^-1$ has been explored for the case of the uniform transition matrix and the absorbing-state transition matrix.
 However, (2) *such a schedule assumes all tokens carry the same amount of information and does not consider the linguistic difference among the tokens in a sequence.
-Besides*, (3) *it violates the easy-first-generation nature of denoising language models.* That is, the model tends to generate tokens that are most requently appearing (and is least surprising) in the training corpus to achieve a higher likelihood.
+Besides*, (3) *it violates the easy-first-generation nature of denoising language models.* That is, the model tends to generate tokens that are most frequently appearing (and is least surprising) in the training corpus to achieve a higher likelihood.
 As the context becomes richer, more details come up in the sequence,

-    To adress the above issues, authors consider a noise schedule that (1) measures the added noise at each step by corrupted information and encourage the corrupted information to be uniformly distributed across the diffusion steps.
-Sonce the information is measured independently for each token, (2) different tokens in a sequence are assigned different probabilities of transitiong to the [MASK] token.
+    To address the above issues, authors consider a noise schedule that (1) measures the added noise at each step by corrupted information and encourages the corrupted information to be uniformly distributed across the diffusion steps.
+Once the information is measured independently for each token, (2) different tokens in a sequence are assigned different probabilities of transition to the [MASK] token.
 Moreover, inspired by the easy-first-generation phenomenon, (3) they put the tokens in a sequence in descending order of their information and divide them into$T$ buckets.
 Each bucket is ensured to contain the same amount of information.
 That is, they mask the most informative tokens at the start of the forward process and mask the least informative tokens at the end of the forward process such that the learnable reverse process follows an easy-first generative behavior.

 In particular, distributing corrupted information uniformly across the forward steps can be formally described by:

 $ Eqution 9

-Where $H$ denotes the entropy, which measures the amount of information of a random variable, $x^i$ denoted $i$-th token in the sequence and $n$ denotes the lenght of the sequence.
+Where $H$ denotes the entropy, which measures the amount of information of a random variable, $x^i$ denoted $i$-th token in the sequence and $n$ denotes the length of the sequence.
 According to Eq.
 (7), denotes the probability that the $i$-th token remains the same at step $t$, i.e., $x^i_t = x^i_0$.
 They expect that $α^i_t > α^j_t if H(x ^i_t ) < H(x^j_t )$ such that easy (low information) tokens emerges earlier than hard (high information) tokens during the reverse process.

 Considering these aforementioned properties, they construct as $α^i_t$ follow:

 $Eqution 10 11 12

 Where $S(t)$ is introduced to control the effect of the informativeness at time step $t$.
 It's designed to be sinusoidal to ensure $S(0) = S(T) = 0$ such that $x_t$ can retain all (zero) information when $t = 0 (t=T)$.
 The effect of $S(t)$ is controlled by a hyperparameter $λ$.
-When $λ = 0$, the noise schedule is degradded to $β t = (T −t+1)^−1$.
-In the proposed schedule, the transition probabilty at time step $t$ depends not only on the current state but also on the original text, making the forward diffusion process non-Markovian.
+When $λ = 0$, the noise schedule is degraded to $β t = (T −t+1)^−1$.
+In the proposed schedule, the transition probability at time step $t$ depends not only on the current state but also on the original text, making the forward diffusion process non-Markovian.

 $Figure 2